-These four people are among the thousands that have directly used the reforms in OGP action plans to help their governments reach better solutions for the problems we all face-improving public services, ending corruption, recovering from the pandemic, reining in inequality, ensuring environmental sustainability, and renewing democracy.
+These four people are among the thousands that have directly used the reforms in OGP action plans to help their governments reach better solutions for the problems we all face-improving public services, ending corruption, recovering from the pandemic, Conference attendees taking a photo at the Asia Pacific Leaders Forum on Open Government, Jakarta, Indonesia.
+Photo by OGP.

+reining in inequality, ensuring environmental sustainability, and renewing democracy.